 After creating a run configuration for tests, you can configure coverage options in the following way:

 Press Ctrl+Shift+A and start typing edit configurations.
 Select Edit Configurations and press Enter.

 In the opened Run/Debug Configurations dialog, select the required configuration (for example, Rake, Test::Unit/Shoulda/Minitest, or RSpec), go to the Code Coverage tab and specify the desired settings.

-Click this button to define the scope of code coverage analysis.
-In the Add Pattern dialog that opens, type the comma-delimited list of Ruby regular expressions, and specify whether the matching files should be included into or excluded from code coverage analysis.
+Define the scope of code coverage analysis.
+In the Add Pattern dialog that opens, type the comma-delimited list of Ruby regular expressions.
+Select one of the pattern types defining whether the matching files should be included in or excluded from code coverage analysis.